Lisonallie/CodePen/README.md

 ###### Contra's explained:

-- [ ]  If u want to make a own private pen u need to pay for a pro version of CodePen otherwise its always public.
+- [ ]  If u want to make your own private pen u need to pay for a pro version of CodePen otherwise it's always public.
-- [ ]  In the free version of CodePen are the best tools not available.
+- [ ]  The best tools are not available in the free version of CodePen.
 - [ ]  You can't go back in your history to find wich codes you used in your project after you have closed it.
 You can only undo.

 ## Why did we choose CodePen?

-* Merel used CodePen in the first year of her bachelor degree and she enjoyed it using it.
+* One group member has used it before and enjoyed the experience.
 * It's user friendly, it has structure and it's not difficult to use.
-* Also is it very handy that you immediately see what your code is doing or what it is not doing.
+* It's handy that you immediately see what your code is doing or what it is not doing.

 ![alt text](codepen.jpg)